EGI-Federation/documentation/content/en/users/high-throughput-compute/_index.md

 ## The EGI HTC infrastructure

 The EGI High Throughput Compute infrastructure is the federation of GRID resources provided by EGI providers.
-Its aims is to share in a secure way the distributed IT resources that are part of the EGI Cloud.
+Its aim is to share in a secure way the distributed IT resources that are part of the EGI Cloud.
 It comprises of:

 - **Compute Resources** -- execution environment for computing tasks,